Materials-Informatics-Class-Fall2015/MIC-grain-growth/_posts/2015-09-28-Divide-and-conquer!.markdown

 ![FFT Precipitate Distribution Filtering ]({{ site.url }}/MIC-grain-growth/img/blogpostimages/bp3/image4.jpg)

 As it can be observed this image corresponds to a uniform distribution of precipitates every determined voxels.
+It is important to mention that the precipitate distribution shown here is just an example for a test case.
 I hope this post was useful and please be on the lookout for new posts since we will be discussing the results of the 2 pt. statistics analysis performed on the simulations.

 [resource1]: https://engineering.purdue.edu/~ee538/DFTbasedLinearFiltering.pdf
 [resource2]: http://eeweb.poly.edu/~yao/EL5123/lecture6_2D_DFT.pdf